bytwentyseven/Hardware-Monitor/README.md

-the exe File is in the bin
+the .exe File is in the bin